Compton, Berkshire: Former railway

 In 1882 the Didcot, Newbury and Southampton Railway was completed through the parish and Compton railway station was opened.
 British Railways withdrew passenger services from the line and closed Compton station in 1962.
 BR had closed Compton goods yard by 1964.
 Through freight traffic was withdrawn in 1964 and the line was closed and dismantled during 1967.

 Bus service

 From 18 February 2013, Compton is served by Newbury and District bus services 6 and 6A from Newbury.

 Amenities and economy

 Education

 The academically successful The Downs School local authority secondary school is in Compton.
 In the 21st century its new science building was named The Hubble after American astro-physicist Edwin Hubble.
 Compton Church of England Primary School is located on School Road.
 The school emblem is a stag.

 One section of the Institute for Animal Health, now the Pirbright Institute was at Compton, along with the Edward Jenner Institute for Vaccine Research.

 Industry

-Despite Compton being a small village, in 2006 it became the founding place of a chemical manufacturing company called Carbosynth.
+In 2006 Compton became the founding place of a chemical manufacturing company called Carbosynth.
 Since 2019, it has merged with Swiss company Biosynth AG within the fine chemical industry and now operates under the name Biosynth®.